EaglerReborn/EaglerReborn.github.io/src/plugindocs/events/FromServerEvents.md

     - `difficulty`: String representing the difficulty.
     - `entityId`: Integer representing the entity id of the player.
     - `maxPlayers`: Integer representing the maximum number of players that can join a server.
-    - `hardcoreMode`: Boolean representing the maximum number of players that can join a server.
+    - `hardcoreMode`: Boolean representing if the server is hardcore or not
     - `preventDefault`: Boolean representing whether or not to cancel processing the packet.
 Default is `false`.

 - `packetspawnobject`